JiejunShi/lab/content/authors/haonan-wen/_index.md

 user_groups:
   - Alumni
 ---
-**Haonan Wen (文浩楠)** is an undergraduate at the School of Life Science and Technology in Tongji University.
-His research focuses on the epiallele and establishing relevant databases.
+**Haonan Wen (文浩楠)** received his bachelor's degree in Bioinformatics from Tongji University in 2023.
+He  completed his undergraduate thesis project at JunLab.
+Now he is a PhD Candidate at East Normal University.